-With new research sprouting up constantly, 94% of health care providers agree that obesity is a chronic disease, and like other chronic diseases requires long term management.
+With new research sprouting up constantly, 94% of health care providers agree that obesity is a chronic medical condition, and like other chronic medical conditions requires long term management.
 Even though doctors recognize the need for long term treatment, only 28% of people who were diagnosed by their doctors with obesity were asked to schedule a follow up appointment.
 And only 6% of doctors consider the current medical guidelines for treatment for weight loss and management as “very” or “extremely” effective.
 Unfortunately, many of these same doctors are still prescribing diet and exercise as the most effective treatment even though long term success is much more likely to happen with evidence based treatments such as behavioral therapy, pharmacotherapy and bariatric surgery.

 People living with obesity think their weight is their sole responsibility.

 Most people living with obesity state that it would be “extremely beneficial” to their health to lose weight and of those people, almost all of them report they know how to lose weight.
 Despite these promising responses, less than 10% of people living with obesity lost 10% or more of their body weight and successfully kept the weight off for a year or longer.
 Even with success rates this low, people living with obesity wait an average of over ten years before they first start talking to their health care professional about weight.

 There is miscommunication and misunderstandings between doctors and patients living with obesity.